rogermedico/nrs-theater-app/README.md

 The validation of the fields is always made using custom requests, as it is expected from a well-done project.

 ## Run Project (local environment)
-All steps tested on Ubuntu OS.
+All steps tested on Ubuntu.
 ### Needed commands

 Check that you have make, docker and docker-compose installed on your system running the following commands: